nick33333/reta-v1-backup/README.md

+# NOTE ABOUT THIS REPO AND THE RETA WEBAPP BY LUKE KERBS

+This repo was created for the need of public access to SupertechFT's RETA webapp through github.
+Original RETA webapp was developed by Luke Kerbs.

 # RETA (Robotics Educational Teaching Agent)

 RETA is a Python / [Flask](https://flask.palletsprojects.com/en/1.1.x/) based web application for teaching and learning robotics from anywhere.
 It is a web-based interface for remotely teaching and learning robotics.
 RETA is teaching tool for instructors and it offers students instant, live remote access to robots from their laptop.